leanprover/lean4/library/hott/hott.md

 =============

 A library for Homotopy Type Theory, which avoid the use of prop.
-Many standard types are imported from `standard.data`, but then theorems are proved about them using predicate versions of the logical operations.
+Many standard types are imported from `data`, but then theorems are proved about them using predicativee versions of the logical operations.
 For example, we use the path type, products, sums, sigmas, and the empty type, rather than equality, and, or, exists, and false.
 These operations take values in Type rather than Prop.